guandr22/final-project-cs136/README.md

-# final-project-cs136
+# Final Project: Mapping New York City
-The final project for Andrew Gu and Wyatt Smith in Prof. Katie Keith's CS 136 class.
+By Wyatt Smith and Andrew Gu, in Prof. Katie Keith's CSCI 136 class.

+## Overview

+## Quadtree ADT

+## Point-Region Quadtrees and BoundingBox.java

+## The Dataset and TaxPlot.java

+## PLUTO.java

+## How to Operate the Map

+## Sources